krchf/process-graph-antipattern-detection/README.md

 ### Relevant Files

+- `src/demo/anti-patterns.ts`: Defines the anti-patterns
+- `src/demo/benchmark.ts`: Automatically executes the anti-pattern queries against the process graphs and outputs the execution time
-- `src/demonstration.ts`: Includes the anti-patterns and outputs their corresponding _Cypher_ queries
+- `src/demo/print-quries.ts`: Outputs the _Cypher_ query for each anti-pattern
 - `src/entities.ts`: Provides data models and associated functionality such as stringification of query elements
 - `src/query-construction.ts`: Traverses an anti-pattern to build a complete query